 Ours is an integrated, holistic approach.
-The child is of central importance, but the child is embedded in spheres of influence.
+The child is of central importance, and is embedded in spheres of influence.
 A+ engages with all of those spheres, but places the greatest emphasis on parents, teachers and schools to achieve its mission of raising the quality of ECE.